Kasner bounces and fluctuating collapse inside hairy black holes with charged matter

 We define the key quantity $\Psi$, which is a dimensionless derivative of $\phi$: for $r_-(M,\mathbf{e},\Lambda)>0$ and $\delta_0(M, \mathbf{e}, \Lambda) > ~0$ to be defined later, let

-The condition for the presence of an inversion will end up being The reason for assuming $\eta \leq |\Psi_i|$ is that based on numerics (see Section~\ref{holo.intro}) there could be multiple Kasner inversions when$ |\Psi_i|$ is close to $0$, and the dynamics would be even more complicated.
+The condition for the presence of a bounce will end up being The reason for assuming $\eta \leq |\Psi_i|$ is that, based on numerics (see Section~\ref{holo.intro}), there could be multiple Kasner bounces when$ |\Psi_i|$ is close to $0$, and the dynamics would be even more complicated.
+If $|\Psi_i|$ is too close to $1$, though we are still able to produce a spacelike singularity (see already Theorem~\ref{maintheorem}), we do not claim further quantitative estimates, as some Kasner exponents degenerate towards $0$ in this case

-As a consequence of \eqref{phi.protoKasner}, we find that for some $C(M,\mathbf{e},\Lambda,m^2,q_0) \neq 0$ Combining \eqref{inv.cond} and \eqref{psii} explains heuristically why the presence of an inversion depends on $\ep$ and why any small neighborhood of $0$ of the form $(-\delta,\delta)$ still contains infinitely many spacetimes featuring an inversion.
+As a consequence of \eqref{phi.protoKasner}, we find that, for some $C(M,\mathbf{e},\Lambda,m^2,q_0) \neq 0$, Combining \eqref{inv.cond} and \eqref{psii} explains heuristically why the presence of a bounce depends on $\ep$ and why any small neighborhood of $0$ of the form $(-\delta,\delta)$ still contains infinitely many spacetimes featuring a bounce.

-Our non-inversion condition in Theorem~\ref{thm.intro} is not the complement of \eqref{inv.cond}, it is instead where, as above, we arrange that $|\Psi_i|$ is too close to $1$, though we are still able to produce a spacelike singularity (see already Theorem~\ref{maintheorem}), we do not claim further quantitative estimates, as some Kasner exponents degenerate towards $0$ in this case.
+Our non-bounce condition in Theorem~\ref{thm.intro} is not the complement of \eqref{inv.cond}, it is instead where, as above, we arrange that $|\Psi_i|$ is not too close to $1$ to avoid the Kasner exponents degenerating.

-We now explain why it is that if \eqref{inv.cond} is satisfied, there is an inversion, whereas if \eqref{ninv.cond} is satisfied then there is no inversion.
+We now explain why it is that if \eqref{inv.cond} is satisfied, there is a bounce, whereas if \eqref{ninv.cond} is satisfied then there is no bounce.
 Since the wave equation is second-order, $\Psi$ should satisfy a first-order ODE.
 Though our system is highly nonlinear, this ODE surprisingly turns out to be presentable in a simple form, written schematically\footnote{Note that the discussion of the ODE \eqref{Psi.ODE} and its solutions was already present in \cite{hartnolletal2021} at the heuristic and numerical level.} as follows: where the error terms are of size $O(e^{-\delta_0 \epsilon^{-2}})$ for some $\delta_0>0$ and, thus, have no impact on the qualitative behavior of the ODE.
 The dynamics of $\Psi$ relies on the linearized stability of \eqref{Psi.ODE} near $\Psi=\Psi_i$ of the schematic form